 Ultimate Ears has launched its latest range of stylish portable speakers with the Boom 3 and Megaboom 3, both claiming to deliver powerful but balanced sound.
 And Sony has launched the SRS-XB01, a tiny Bluetooth speaker that could be the perfect companion for music on the go.
 Find out how all these models perform through the links below.

-Best Buy Bluetooth and wireless speakers – jump straight to our best recommendations from our expert listeners and professional lab tests.
+Best Bluetooth speakers – avoid the duds and jump straight to our best recommendations from our expert listeners and professional lab tests.

 Amazon Echo Dot (3rd Gen), £50